J1 Hiring - Frequently Asked Questions

 As per new Department of State regulations, the employment needs to be either seasonal or temporary in nature.
 Employment is of a seasonal nature when the required service is tied to a certain time of year by an event or pattern and requires labor levels above and beyond existing worker levels.
 Employment is of a temporary nature when an employer's need for the duties to be performed is a one-time occurrence, a peak load need, or an intermittent need.

-Summer Program participants generally arrive in May/June and can work until September/October.
+Summer Program participants generally arrive in May/June and can work until late August -September.
 Winter Program participants arrive in December/January and remain until March.
-Spring Program participants arrive in February/March.
+Spring Program participants arrive in March.
 Please note that your application should be received at least 90 days before the Program start date, if we are to assure the appropriate staff.
 We apologize for the rush; however, this deadline exists, so that our students may have enough time to obtain visas.

 The service is without charge to the employer.
 However, all the services have to be arranged in advance.